KIrynaW/coast-keepers-project/README.md

      ![General Website Lighthouse statistic generated with YouTube video inluded - Phone](docs/readme-images/general-mobile.jpg)&nbsp;&nbsp;
      ![Index Page Lighthouse statistic generated with YouTube video included - Phone](docs/readme-images/index-mobile.jpg)

-- For testing purpouse, the video was removed and Lihthouse report was generated again and the performance was improved.
+- For testing purpose, the video was removed and *Lihgthouse* report was generated again and the performance was improved.

   - Desktop: